 - Use specialized volumizing shampoo, conditioner and styling products.

 - Don’t apply styling creams to the roots of your hair.
 It will make it too greasy and won't allow you to achieve volume from the root.
-Instead, try using the popular Batiste Dry Shampoo for greasy hair emergencies.
+Instead, try using a dry shampoo for greasy hair emergencies.
 Dry shampoo is also an excellent volumizing product and adds more texture or 'grip' for easier styling.
 To give hair lift, spray the underside of the hair roots.
 This also hides any remaining traces of the product.

 - Swap your heavy conditioner for a light one.
 If greasy scalp is still a problem, then only apply conditioner to the ends of your hair, or not at all.